Assessing $TESS$'s Yield of Rocky Planets Around Nearby M Dwarfs: Methods

-We consider planets with SNR $>$ 7.1 and $n_t\,>\,2$ as having been detected, to mimic the detection threshold of the \tess pipeline (see the \href{https://tasoc.dk/docs/release_notes/tess_sector_01_drn01_v02.pdf}{\tess Data Release Notes}).
-Adopting more conservative detection thresholds of SNR $>$ 10 and $n_t\,>\,3$ causes a roughly 20-30\% decrease in overall observations but does not affect the shape of our resulting occurrence curves.
-We repeat the simulations 10,000 times per model, and the planetary occurrence statistics are generated by finding the mean and standard deviation of the number of planets ``observed'' during each run.
+where $T_{\mathrm{dur}}$ is in hours, for proper comparison to the one-hour CDPP noise.
+We consider planets with SNR $>$ 7.1 and $n_T\,>\,2$ as having been detected, to mimic the detection threshold of the \tess pipeline (see the \href{https://tasoc.dk/docs/release_notes/tess_sector_01_drn01_v02.pdf}{\tess Data Release Notes}).
+Adopting more conservative detection thresholds of SNR $>$ 10 and $n_T\,>\,3$ causes a roughly 20-30\% decrease in overall observations but does not affect the shape of our resulting occurrence curves.

+After determining which planets would be detectable, we repeat the simulations, starting from \S\ref{sssec:pl_par}.
+For each noise and planet occurrence model, we repeat the simulations 10,000 times (increasing the number of simulations beyond this point did not seem to affect our results).
+The planet detection statistics are generated by finding the mean and standard deviation of the number of planets ``observed'' during each run.